Automated Program Repair of Uncompilable Student Code

 Edit distance significantly differed by model ($F$(2, 594) = 16.22, $p$ < 0.001), with GPT-5 producing the smallest average edits ($11.4$), followed by Gemini~2.5 ($13.8$) and Claude~3.5 ($24.4$).
 Prompting condition had no significant effect on edit distance ($F$(1, 594) = 0.004, $p$ = 0.95), contrary to our hypothesis that providing additional context might encourage models to over-correct or attempt to solve the problem rather than perform syntax-only repairs.

-Human evaluation showed significant differences among models in preserving students' original structure and logic.
-Structural Preservation (SP) differed by model ($\chi^2$(2, N = 579) = 18.10, $p$ < 0.001), with GPT-5 maintaining control flow in 190 of 197 repairs (96.4\%), compared to Gemini~2.5 (186 of 190; 97.9\%) and Claude~3.5 (170 of 192; 88.5\%).
+Based on human evaluation, Structural Preservation (SP) differed by model ($\chi^2$(2, N = 579) = 18.10, $p$ < 0.001), with GPT-5 maintaining control flow in 190 of 197 repairs (96.4\%), compared to Gemini~2.5 (186 of 190; 97.9\%) and Claude~3.5 (170 of 192; 88.5\%).
 Logic Preservation (LP) also differed significantly ($\chi^2$(2, N = 549) = 22.36, $p$ < 0.001), with GPT-5 showing the highest proportion of logic-preserving repairs (166 of 192; 86.5\%), followed by Gemini~2.5 (156 of 186; 83.9\%) and Claude~3.5 (116 of 171; 67.8\%).
 Prompting condition had no significant effect on either measure (SP: $\chi^2$(1, N = 579) = 0.02, $p$ = 0.88; LP: $\chi^2$(1, N = 549) = 0.00, $p$ = 0.97).